 It is a statutory right for parents to withdraw their children from this subject.

-Throughout Years 7, 8 and 9 students will study a variety of philosophical and religious themes, both Eastern and Western, and ancient and modern.
-We introduce the questions of the origins of the universe, miracles, what is the mind and the self and we examine, criticise and question different accounts of life after death.
-Year 7 critically consider religious and historical claims about Jesus and the meaning of different interpretations of the Resurrection and other miracle accounts.
-Year 8 students look at cosmology and contrast science and religion, and Year 9 study epistemology, reflect on the limits of their own knowledge, study Philosophy of Science and learn the classical philosophy of Plato and Aristotle.
+Throughout Years 7, 8 and 9 students study a variety of philosophical and religious themes, both Eastern and Western, and ancient and modern.
+We introduce questions such as the origins of the universe, miracles, what is the mind and the self and we examine, criticise and question different accounts of life after death.
+Year 7 students consider religious and historical claims about Jesus and the meaning of different interpretations of the Resurrection and other miracle accounts.
+Year 8 students look at cosmology and contrast science and religion, and Year 9 students study epistemology, reflect on the limits of their own knowledge, study Philosophy of Science and learn the classical philosophy of Plato and Aristotle.

-Year 10 study a History of Ideas programme, majoring in Philosophy – they will listen to complex and intellectually demanding lectures on a wide sweep of philosophical themes, from classical to the present day, and work in seminar-like groups on the material they have studied, undertaking complex thought that emulates Sixth Form level study.
+Year 10 study a History of Ideas programme, majoring in Philosophy – students attend complex and intellectually demanding lectures on a wide sweep of philosophical themes, from classical to the present day, and work in seminar-like groups on the material they have studied, undertaking complex thought that emulates Sixth Form level study.

 Philosophy and Ethics at KS5